PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Set-CosmosDbStoredProcedure](Set-CosmosDbStoredProcedure.md)

-Update a stored procedure from a CosmosDB collection.
+Update a stored procedure from a Cosmos DB collection.

 ### [Set-CosmosDbStoredProcedureType](Set-CosmosDbStoredProcedureType.md)